yack-security/BloodHound_Toolkit/README.md

 # modify if you need to
 cp env.example .env
 cp bloodhound.config.json.example bloodhound.config.json

+# you can also edit docker-compose.yml if you need to

 # starting for the first time
 python3 bhtk.py -start